justinrgarrard/USEduData/README.md

 * The licensing of this data states that it must not be used to identify specific students or schools.
 So don't do that.

+### Data Pipeline Control Flow

+1. The main function is called.

+2. Subroutines for each category are run (demographics, financials, and achievement).

+3. Each subroutine extracts data from a corresponding zip file containing annual reports.

+4. Annual reports are transformed into Pandas data objects, cleaned, and collected into a single spreadsheet for that category.

+5. The category spreadsheets are combined into a master spreadsheet (states_all.csv) that includes summary columns for every category, for every year, and for every state.

+### Version Info

+* v0.1: Initial commit.